 Regulation (EU) 2021/1153 of the European Parliament and of the Council establishing the Connecting Europe Facility (CEF Regulation) supports infrastructure and connectivity in Europe across the three sectors of transport, energy and digital.
-For the funding period 2021-2027, a new category of eligible projects features in the energy part of the revised CEF programme - cross-border projects in the field of renewable energy (from now onwards, referred to as cross-border RES projects) as defined in Article 7 of the CEF Regulation.
-The support for renewable energy under the revised CEF programme is to be seen in the context of the increased ambition as per the Climate Target Plan3 and of the strategies on offshore renewable energy4, on energy system integration5 and on hydrogen6.
+For the funding period 2021-2027, a new category of eligible projects features in the energy part of the revised CEF programme - cross-border projects in the field of renewable energy (from now onwards, referred to as CB RES projects) as defined in Article 7 of the CEF Regulation.
+The support for renewable energy under the revised CEF programme is to be seen in the context of the increased ambition as per the Climate Target Plan3 and of the strategies on solar energy4, offshore renewable energy5, on energy system integration6 and on hydrogenժ.
+Moreover, the REPowerEU plan3 sets new actions to increase the resilience of the EU-wide energy system in order to phase out our dependency on fossil fuels from Russia well before 2030.

-The new window (= 15 % earmarking under CEF energy, i.e. 875 mn \in in current prices, subject to market uptake) under the CEF Regulation responds to a renewed focus on regional and cross-border cooperation in the deployment of renewable energy in Europe in the Clean Energy Package.
-The Renewable Energy Directive states that the Commission shall support Member States' ambition level in the field of renewables through an enabling framework, including the use of Union funds, for the purpose of enhancing regional cooperation between Member States and between Member States and third countries.
-The new CEF window is part of this enabling framework, alongside the Union renewable development platform and the Union renewable energy financing mechanism.
+The window for renewable energy within CEF (= 15 % earmarking under CEF energy, i.e. 875 million € in current prices, subject to market uptake) responds to a renewed focus on regional and cross-border cooperation in the deployment of renewable energy in the Clean Energy Package.
+The Renewable Energy Directive 9 states that the Commission shall support Member States' ambition level in the field of renewables through an enabling framework, including the use of EU funds, for the purpose of enhancing regional cooperation between Member States and between